 #2 Save your print file in sRGB or Adobe RGB

-Printing an image that’s saved in a larger color space than the printer can handle can lead to dull-looking images as the printer is out of gamut (meaning the colors aren’t able to be reproduced on the printer).
+Printing an image saved in a larger color space than the printer can handle often leads to dull, inaccurate results because the printer is out of gamut (meaning it can’t interpret the full color range you’re sending it).

 Recommended Reading: What Are Color Spaces in Photography?